sammoth/foo_out_pulse/README.md

 Make sure the Pulseaudio daemon is actually running, as it cannot be automatically activated over TCP.

-For the icon to appear in the mixer, you will need to place a png of foobar's icon in, for example, `~/.icons/hicolor/256x256/apps/`
+For the icon to appear in the mixer, you will need to place a png of foobar's icon named `foobar` in, for example, `~/.icons/hicolor/256x256/apps/foobar.png`

 ### Known bugs
 - With some sound cards, playback seems to be sped up when Pulseaudio is using its default timer based scheduling mode.
 You could try switching to interrupt scheduling (tsched=0) or try enabling the workaround in Advanced Preferences.